-The national flood insurance county-wide rate map consisting of one hundred forty-six (146) panels for the areas of the charleston county flood insurance study, community number 455413, effective November_17, 2004, and any revisions thereto, copies of which are on file in the offices of building services and planning, along with any future revisions thereto is hereby adopted by reference and declared to be as fully a part of this chapter as if set forth herein.
+The national flood insurance county-wide rate map consisting of one hundred forty-six (146) panels for the areas of the Charleston County Flood Insurance Study, community number 455413, effective November 17, 2004, copies of which are on file in the Offices of Building Services and Planning, is hereby adopted by reference and declared to be as fully a part of this chapter as if set forth herein.
+Letters of map change to these adopted maps authorized by the NFIP shall become effective immediately upon receipt by the Building Official.